-I have to stop making kombucha and other fermented drinks-a pastime I have enjoyed for years.
+I have to stop making kombucha and other fermented drinks, which has been pastime I have enjoyed for years.
 Drinking them the last two days woke up my inner addict and she took over the situation while I stood by watched.
 So surreal.

 Two days ago I drank a lacto-fermented orange juice I had made and, I have to say, I got a little buzzed from it.
 Yesterday on the walk home, I started thinking about getting home and "enjoying" my homemade kombucha.
-And before I even turned on any lights or unpacked my grocery bag or let Dog Face out after 12 hours home alone, I had to pour a glass and take a good chug of it, hoping to start a little buzz.
+And before I even turned on any lights or unpacked my grocery bag or let Dog Face out after being alone for 12 hours, I had to pour a glass and take a good chug of it, hoping to start a little buzz.

 As this happened I was split into two versions of myself: